 - Signposting to additional support with health and wellbeing, advocacy, legal, business, finance, housing advice, etc,

 To access the programme the following criteria and fees apply:

 - Using mental health services, or receiving treatment for a mental health condition, referred by Care Coordinator or health and social care professional: £65 per week, payable through personal budget/direct payment or self funded

 - Not using mental health services or receiving treatment for a mental health condition, self-referred: £85 per week

 Terms and Conditions apply.
-All fees confirmed after initial taster session and assessment.
+Places and funding confirmed after initial taster session and assessment.